FxMorin/MoreCulling/README.md

 [MC-217653](https://bugs.mojang.com/browse/MC-217653) - End Rod culling (Not all but most)
 **Plus a lot more that haven't been reported**

-### Comparing Performance
+## Comparing Performance
 **Results may vary drastically!**
 Without MoreCulling, I get around ~136 frames
 ![Normal - FPS ~136](https://github.com/fxmorin/MoreCulling/blob/master/images/normally.png)
-Without MoreCulling, I get around ~210 frames
+With MoreCulling, I get around ~210 frames
 ![MoreCulling - FPS ~210](https://github.com/fxmorin/MoreCulling/blob/master/images/moreculling.png)
+Don't mind that bar, it was a screenshot
 Do not expect these results all the time.
-Bamboo renders 2 extra faces for each block without MoreCulling, which why the results are so drastic here!
+Bamboo renders 2 extra faces for each block without MoreCulling, which is why the results are so drastic here!

-### More Info
+## More Info
 Feel free to contribute to the project!
 I'm also fine if you use this mod in your modpacks